 I often tell people the first step in building a straw bale house, or any house for that matter, does not actually take place during construction but rather in the design room.
 In truth, this is not quite accurate.
-For a really good design, the first steps must take place in the field during site evaluation.
+For a really good design, the first step involves evaluating the building site for a straw bale house.

 Here’s a cool tip I learned several years ago.

 The full moon follows the same path as the sun will 6 months and 12 hours later.
 In other words, if you want to see how the winter sun will enter your home, watch the full moon in a summer month.
 If you want to know how to keep the sun out of a building during the summer, watch a full moon in the winter and see how it travels across your land.
 This simple tip can save you thousands on your heating and cooling bills.

 Another tip along the same lines is this: contact you local power company.
 Boring you may say, but it is actually very powerful.
 Some companies will provide a free service and give you a disposable heliodon.
 This device is used to simulate the path of the sun across the sky on a model of your home.
 The value of this is that you can place a scale model of your home on the site or even on a desk with a small, stationary spotlight and investigate how the sun will play into the house at different times of the day, month and year.
 This simple tool can help you make adjustments to your design before you break ground…very cool!